fitz0401/fitz0401.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a Ph.D. student at [KU Leuven](https://www.kuleuven.be/english/kuleuven/), supervised by [Renaud Detry](https://renaud-detry.net/).
+I am currently a Ph.D. student at [KU Leuven](https://www.kuleuven.be/english/kuleuven/), supervised by [Prof. Renaud Detry](https://renaud-detry.net/).

 Before that, I was an algorithm engineer at [Baidu](https://ir.baidu.com/) Intelligent Driving Group (IDG), responsible for [Apollo Navigation Pilot (ANP)](https://en.apollo.auto/anp) of [Jiyue](https://www.jidu.com/).